When the abuser is your pastor … and husband!

 If he lost his job, they would have no financial security, and besides, who would believe her anyway?
 She didn’t believe in divorce, and didn’t want her children to suffer the effects of a broken family.
 She was terrified she would lose custody of the children if she left, since he was good with words and could easily convince the court that she was an unfit mother with severe emotional problems.

 “Tell me about a typical day in your home,” encouraged the lay counselor at the Women’s Center.
 “I feel like a prisoner in my own home serving a life sentence of hard labor.
 I’m on a time schedule where I have to account for every second of the day.
-In the mornings I’m expected to awaken an hour before he does so I can shower and get dressed, put on makeup, and cook a full breakfast.
-I’m responsible for making sure he gets up on time, for laying out his clothes for the day, and warming up the car before he leaves for work.
+In the mornings I’m expected to awaken an hour before he does so I can shower and get dressed.
+I put on makeup, and cook a full breakfast.
+I’m responsible for making sure he gets up on time.
+It’s also expected that I lay out his clothes for the day, and warm up the car before he leaves for work.
 If anything goes wrong, he says it’s all my fault.”

-“He writes a list of chores for me to do each day, and warns me what will happen if I don’t get them finished.
-He gives me an allowance each week which is supposed to cover the cost of groceries and gas for the car.
+“He writes a list of chores for me to do each day.
+And then he warns me what will happen if I don’t get them finished.
+He gives me an allowance each week, which is supposed to cover the cost of groceries and gas for the car.
 He checks the receipts and criticizes the purchases he thinks are unnecessary.
-If I want to go out to lunch with a friend, I use pennies, nickels, and dimes which I’ve hidden away in my lingerie drawer.”
+If I want to go out to lunch with a friend, I use pennies, nickels, and dimes, which I’ve hidden away in my lingerie drawer.”

 With his lips quivering and taunt, he’ll say, “Woman, look at me!
 You can’t do anything right!
 I’m under a lot of pressure and you’re not being supportive.
 God is going to punish you for being rebellious and keeping me from preparing a good sermon.
 It’s all your fault…’”